phalcon/documentation/docs/encryption-security.md

 echo $security->checkHash($password, $hashed); // true / false
 ```

 The above example simply shows how the `checkHash()` can be used.
-In production applications we will definitely need to sanitize input, and also we need to store the hashed password in a data store such as a database.
+In production applications, we will definitely need to sanitize input, and also we need to store the hashed password in a data store such as a database.
 Using controllers, the above example can be shown as:

 ```php
 <?php